The blog posts includes affiliate links. Please read my disclosure policy here.

 Sometimes, you just have to go with functionality over style.
 This was one of those cases.
 In a world of unlimited design budgets and longer time frames, I know I would have gone the custom route.
 But luckily there are things like cute Kate Spade polka dot tablecloths to disguise the table and make it blend seamlessly with the room!

 So I found the tablecloth at HomeGoods (score) on clearance (double score) for only $22.
-Which certainly doesn't help you guys out if you want to purchase it online.
-So I did some digging and they do pop up randomly on eBay and Amazon, but you can shop the entire Charlotte Street dinnerware and table collection by Kate Spade on Bloomingdale's.
+Which certainly doesn't help you guys out if you want to purchase it online but I did find it here on Amazon!

 Now, for the biggest question I keep getting- "Where are those curtains from?!"
 While I am working behind the scenes tirelessly to bring you guys a new curated selection of home decor that's purchasable online, I don't have it all together yet.
 When I do, I PROMISE I will feature amazing curtains and throw pillows because they are the easiest ways to jazz up a room!
 I searched high and low for the right fabric for this space.
 And with a million fabrics to choose from, this is where I spent the most time choosing the right thing for the room.
 The fabric was actually the first thing I picked for this space and then built the room out around it.
 I tend to do that with rooms- find one thing that I adore as my "inspo" piece, big or small, and build the whole room around it.